What Does Anxiety Stomach Pain Feel Like? 5 Pain Types Explained.

 One study found that anxiety and other psychological dysfunctions are about twice more common in patients with functional dyspepsia (reference).

 Several theories have been postulated to explain functional dyspepsia.
-Anxiety was in the center of most views:
+Anxiety was at the center of most views:

 - Abnormal motility of stomach: slow, rapid, or irregular stomach motility.